dsnehasish74/Hacktoberfest21_Algo_Collection/README.md

 - [Merge Sort](Python/merge-sort.py)
 - [Quick Sort](Python/quicksort-sort.py)

----

 ## 🙋 How to contribute?

-Feel free to add new algorithms and improvements.
+We are open to new additions and suggestions.
 Refer to the [contribution guide](CONTRIBUTING.md).